My Guide Website?

 - A moderate to advanced level of fitness is required to complete the walks.
 Walks can be up to 7km in length, often over steep rocky sections in direct sunlight

 - Temperatures during the Western Australian summer can reach over 50 degrees in the shade.
-Overnight temperatures during winter can be very cold.
 Please be sure to bring adequate clothing for your visit

 - Pre-booking any optional activities in advance is recommended to avoid disappointment, especially around school and public holidays.
 Your guide is able to assist you whilst on tour but availability is not guaranteed